lukaus/PokeDox/README.md

 VERSION 0.9 INCLUDES:

-    -   Finished (visually) GUI
+    -   Finished GUI
     -   Completed Pokemon list with dex numbers/types
     -   Filter for region, types and collection
     -   Search by Pokemon name function
     -   Saveable changes to data
-    -   Implement the rest of the GUI: "Mark Selected As..." buttons
+    -   Fully implemented GUI
+    -   Implement sorting/viewing by evolution family

 # This program is now useable!!

 TODO for final version (1.0):

     -   Make pokemon's icon appear in the proper panel when selected
-    -   Implement sorting/viewing by evolution family